ShaunCurtis/Blazr.Demo/Source/Libraries/Blazr.Diode/Readme.md

 ### DiodeContext

 The `DiodeContext` is the management wrapper.
-A `DiodeContext` is defined with the `TRecord` that is being managed and a unique  `TIdentity` key.
+It defines two generics: `TRecord` is the managed object and `TIdentity` it's unique key type.

 ```csharp
 public class DiodeContext<TIdentity, TRecord>
     where TRecord : class, IDiodeRecord<TIdentity>, new()
 ```

 The public properties are all readonly.
-Note that `Item` will point to the current copy of the managed object.
-Either don't keep a local reference to it, or refresh the local reference whwn you use it.  `StateChanges` is an incrementing counter tracking the number of mutations that have been applied.
+Note that `Item` points to the current copy of the managed object.
+Ensure you always get the current reference in your code: don't keep a local reference, or refresh your local reference whwn you use it.  `StateChanges` is an incrementing counter tracking the number of applied mutations.

 ```csharp
     public TIdentity Id {get;}